meshcloud/meshcloud-docs/docs/administration.index.md

 title: Overview
 ---

-Meshcloud Partners have access to a so called **meshAdmin** account.
+meshcloud Partners have access to a so called **meshAdmin** account.
 This account type enables to manage multiple child-customer accounts
 (so called **managed customers**) within the meshcloud platform.
 Therefore, With this functionality the **meshAdmin** account is needed to enable customer management.
 A **meshAdmin** account can only be activated by a **meshcloud Operator**.